Why pursue an MEL or MHLP? To move your career forward

 Alumnus Mustafa Khalid returned to his previous organization after completing his MEL in Urban Systems, but was hired into a higher-level position on a project with significantly more responsibility than he’d had before, thanks in part to his new business and leadership skills.

-The unique hybrid nature of the MEL and MHLP make them a strong choice for professionals who want to gain business and leadership skills historically associated with MBA programs, while continuing to advance their considerable technical knowledge.
+The unique interdisciplinary nature of the MEL and MHLP make them a strong choice for professionals who want to gain business and leadership skills historically associated with MBA programs, while continuing to advance their considerable technical knowledge.

 In just 12 months, our students graduate with the ability to confidently take on new positions of leadership and responsibility within their organizations.
 What are you waiting for?